 Google Display Ads don’t typically drive conversions but raise brand awareness.
 This means they generally have a lower CPC than other PPC platforms.

-Many of the things we looked at for Google Search Ads apply to Google Display Ads, for example, quality score and manual bid adjustments.
-In this section, we’ll look at additional ways to lower your cost per click in Google Display Ads.
+Many of the things we looked at for Google Search Ads apply to Google Display Ads, for example, Quality Score and manual bid adjustments.

 Need some inspiration for your Google Display Ads?
 Check out these fantastic Display Ad examples.

-According to Wordstream, the average cost per click for Google Display Ads varies between $0.45 and $1.49 depending on your industry, with the average CPC being $0.63.
+The average cost per click for Google Display Ads varies between $0.45 and $1.49 depending on your industry, with the average CPC being $0.63.

 Tip 1: Invest in retargeting